1.3: The Scientific Method

 If the results of an experiment support the hypothesis, further experiments may be designed and carried out to provide support for the hypothesis.
 The hypothesis may also be refined and made more specific.
 For example, additional experiments could determine whether slugs also have an aversion to other plants of the Allium genus, like onions.

-If the results do not support the hypothesis, the hypothesis may need to be adjusted based on the new observations.
-Problems with the experimental design should also be ruled out.
-For example, if slugs demonstrate an aversion to both types of powdered substance, the experiment can be carried out again using fresh garlic instead of powdered garlic.
-If the slugs still exhibit no aversion to garlic, the hypothesis may be adjusted.
-In this example, the new hypothesis may be that slugs have an aversion to powder.
+If the results do not support the hypothesis, then the original hypothesis may be modified based on the new observations.
+It is important to rule out potential problems with the experimental design before modifying the hypothesis.
+For example, if slugs demonstrate an aversion to both garlic and non-garlic powder, the experiment can be carried out again using fresh garlic instead of powdered garlic.
+If the slugs still exhibit no aversion to garlic, then the original hypothesis can be modified.

 The results of the experiments should be communicated to other scientists and the public, regardless of whether the data support the original hypothesis.
 This information can guide the development of new hypotheses and experimental questions.